-An expert in the healthcare arena, Larry’s has in-depth knowledge of the medical informatics/healthcare information systems, managed care, physician practice management and healthcare services sectors.
-He has also worked closely with biotechnology/life sciences, pharmaceutical, diagnostics and medical device manufacturers.
-Based upon his close relationships with the investment community, Larry has been active in incubating and positioning emerging healthcare technology and services companies for rapid growth.
-These activities span the construction of outside boards of directors; recruitment of general management teams; introduction of strategic partners; and capital sourcing.
+An expert in the healthcare arena, Larry has in-depth knowledge of medical informatics/healthcare information systems, managed care, physician practice management and healthcare services.
+His background also includes working with biotechnology/life sciences, pharmaceutical, diagnostic and medical device manufacturers.
+Based upon his close relationships with the investment community, Larry has been active in the incubation and positioning of emerging healthcare companies for rapid growth; including the construction of outside boards of directors; the recruitment of general management teams; the introduction of strategic partners; and capital sourcing.

-Larry earned his undergraduate degree from Yale University.
-He is past Secretary of the Executive Search Council, a trade association consisting of the five largest international executive search firms.
-He is also a past member of the Human Resources Committee of the Board of the Lasker Foundation.
-The Albert and Mary Lasker Medical Research Awards honor breakthrough advances in medical research and have become known as America’s “Nobel”, as over seventy Lasker Laureates have gone on to win a Nobel Prize in medicine and the life sciences.
-Larry is also a Board Member of the National Wildlife Refuge Association, a conservation organization and a past Trustee and Treasurer of the Maple Street School in Manchester, Vermont, which was founded in 2000 by John and Janet Irving.
+A past Secretary of the Executive Search Council (a trade association consisting of the five largest international executive search firms), Larry earned his undergraduate degree from Yale University.
+Larry is a former member of the Human Resources Committee of the Board of the Lasker Foundation.
+The Albert Lasker Medical Research Awards honor breakthrough advances in medical research and have become known as America’s “Nobel”, as over seventy Lasker Laureates have gone on to win a Nobel Prize in medicine and the life sciences.
+Larry is also a Board Member of the National Wildlife Refuge Association, a conservation organization.
+He is a former Trustee and Treasurer of the Maple Street School in Manchester, Vermont, which was founded in 2000 by John and Janet Irving.

 Larry and his wife Andrea, a former nurse, have eight children between the ages of 20 and 34: Jim, Ashley, Natalie, Else, Brooks, Ben, Lily and Robin; and one grandchild, Will.